SaifKbishi/iCommerce/README.md

 # iCommerce

-This project is an e-commerce site, that was built with React and Material-UI.
+This project is an e-commerce site, that I have built with React and Material-UI.

 ## Available Scripts